Spinal stenosis — do I qualify for a minimally invasive spine procedure?

 - Has your physician told you that you’re not a candidate for open back surgery?

 These questions will help us determine the best route for your treatment.
-We will explain your condition and your options to you so you can make an informed decision about your treatment plan.
-Our team is here to help guide you to the most effective treatments available and to help determine if you are a candidate for our minimally invasive, outpatient procedures.
+We will explain your condition and the options available to you so you can make an informed decision about your treatment plan.
+Our team is here to help guide you to the most effective treatments available and determine if you are a potential candidate for our minimally invasive spinal stenosis procedures.